 Note: These are passer ratings at the time of the Heisman vote.

 — Davey O’Brien‘s 165.33 rating in 1938 stood as the Heisman record for 48 years until broken by Vinny Testaverde in 1986.
 If you ever wondered why there is a quarterback award named after O’Brien, now you know.

 — Some of the quarterbacks on the lower end of this chart would have undoubtedly had higher ratings had they played in today’s modern offenses that emphasize the horizontal passing game and short, high-percentage throws.
 It’s also a testament to how remarkable O’Brien’s rating was in 1938.

-— The top five passers have all come since 2010, the top nine since 2003.
+— The top six passers have all come since 2010, the top eight since 2007.
 Offenses are exploding in the current era and the Heisman results reflect that.
-Mayfield’s mark could very well be in danger.
+Murray’s mark could very well be in danger.